 - Remove from the freezer/refrigerator, then drizzle with chocolate: melt the chocolate in a double boiler or in the microwave, in 20 second increments, stirring after each increment until melted.
 I used a plastic condiment bottle to drizzle the melted chocolate chocolate; a fork or spoon work too.

-- Make ahead tip: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
+- Make Ahead & Freezing Instructions: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
 Shortbread cookie dough may be frozen up to 2 months; baked cookies may be frozen up to 2-3 months.